Pinatra/pinatra.github.io/model.md

 1. Lazy loading, no initialization when not using Model, reducing unnecessary resource consumption
 2. Eloquent is powerful and of high quality, it is the most important reason for Laravel's strength.
-3. The powerful Model base class compresses the MVC architecture into an MC architecture, which greatly reduces the middle-level functions and reduces the editing of the same piece of code when multi-person collaboration.
+3. The powerful Model base class compresses the MVC architecture into an VC architecture, which greatly reduces the middle-level functions and reduces the editing of the same piece of code when multi-person collaboration.
 This is a huge improvement in software engineering.
 This is my deep experience after using Laravel in the past few years and the system is getting bigger and bigger.

 ## Start Using